WHO WE ARE

 Bright lights, big screen.
 After a 14-year absence from the space, Sony reclaims its spot at the “crossroads of the world” with a 35x40-foot, state-of-the-art digital LED screen in the heart of New York’s Times Square.

 4K and beyond.
 Sony’s F65 CineAlta™ camera does what Hollywood filmmakers and production professionals never thought possible – capture true, film-quality moving images in a digital format.
 The F65 is the first-ever motion picture camera to shoot in 4K resolution, four times higher than that of high def.
+In 2013, Sony added a consumer 4K Handycam® to its industry-leading lineup.

 “I write the songs…” Sony/ATV Music Publishing, established in 1995 as a joint venture between Sony and Michael Jackson, becomes the world’s largest music publishing company with the acquisition of EMI Music Publishing by an investor group led by Sony Corporation of America.
 Sony/ATV now administers more than two million copyrights, including the Beatles, Bob Dylan, Lady Gaga and the greatest hits from the Motown era.